Joshi-Ketaki/Joshi-Ketaki.github.io/_pages/projects.md

  Opt - Gen : Compiler Optimizer Generator
    ===============================================================
-  <strong> Institution:Nvidia Graphics Pvt.
-Ltd, Pune, India </strong>
+  <strong> Institution : Indian Institute of Technology, Bombay, India </strong>
   Short Description:
     The project aimed in automatic generation of compiler optimizers given an analysis and expected transformation.(E.g. Generate an optimizer using a modified live variable analysis for dead code elimination.)
     It used Data Flow Analysis-DFA.